-For some people they would see this opportunity, a personal mission from God.
+For some people they would see this opportunity as a personal mission from God.
 If the whole world is a stage, enter two devout Christians as they take this matter and use it as a podium for expressing their agenda towards the following of God’s word.
-Previously I have read books like this and have been put off by their overt preaching, but with Highway To Hell their is a general feeling of individual causation for helping the lost girls of Brazil.
+Previously I have read books like this and have been put off by the overt preaching, but with Highway To Hell there is a general feeling of individual causation for helping the lost girls of Brazil.
 Don’t get me wrong, both Matt and Dean are loyal followers of Christ but they don’t isolate the reader into believing that God is the be all and end all, they suggest that you too can improve mankind as long as your heart is in the right place.
-These courageous guys put themselves in potential dangerous situations for the attempt to change one little girls life and they deserve a lot of appreciation for doing so.
+These courageous guys put themselves in potential dangerous situations for the attempt to change at least one girl’s life.
 After meeting many lost girls their plan is to assist in curbing the insurmountable feeling of hurt and loneliness by building Meninadança or a dance club which teaches the girls by day and provides a safe house by night.
 This project is aimed at improving the hope, healing, and justice for a lost generation of victimized girls.
 Meninadança are pink houses with bright walls, beauty salon demonstration, dance room with wall-to-wall mirrors and inspirational quotes to highlight the value God places in every child.
 By embracing the inner child and the satisfaction that can bring along with realizing a hope for the future, life on the street will be seen as a distant memory.

 My first experience with the Brazilian culture beyond Carnivalé occurred while watching the award winning movie Cidade de Deus or City of God for us English speaking folk.
 The movie showcases the choices available to young boys which include poverty, violence, drugs, crime and gang warfare.
 City of God is the name of a economically struggling favela in Rio De Janeiro where escape for a better life is not an option.
-While pre-teen children in Canada are playing with water guns, in Brazil these boys are toting firearms bigger than they are with such familiarity it’s quite alarming.
-I bring this movie up because it had the narrative of a young boy’s life in Brazil while the book Highway To Hell has a point of view of a young girl, the similarities are plentiful, but the end result of drug addiction or death remains the same.
+While pre-teen children in Canada are playing with water guns, in Brazil these boys are toting firearms bigger than they are with such comfort and familiarity it’s quite alarming.
+I bring this movie up because it had the narrative of a young boy’s life in Brazil while the book Highway To Hell demonstrates life as a young girl, the similarities are many, and the end result of drug addiction or death is inescapable if no alternative is provided.